Configuring domain sync for real-time spatial feeds

 - Halt connector:

-curl -X PUT http://connect-cluster.mesh.internal:8083/connectors/spatial-feed-sync-prod/pause - Drain pending offsets:
+bash curl -X PUT \ http://connect-cluster.mesh.internal:8083/connectors/spatial-feed-sync-prod/pause - Drain pending offsets to current position:

 - Resume connector and monitor